IMF may offer major loan to Iraq in 2016, official says

 Ahmed said he believed authorities had the will to push through reforms, though he stressed that any policy changes would have to be "sustainable socially and politically" so the IMF would not seek to impose choices.

-"The prime minister, the finance minister, the central bank governor all recognize that they are faced with the need to make difficult choices."
+"The prime minister, the finance minister, the central bank governor all recognise that they are faced with the need to make difficult choices."

 (Reporting by Andrew Torchia; Editing by Ruth Pitchford)